tinygo-org/tinygo-site/content/docs/guides/webassembly.md

 ---
 title: "Using WebAssembly"
 weight: 3
+description: |
+  How to call WebAssembly from JavaScript in a browser.
 ---

 You can call a JavaScript function from Go and call a Go function from WebAssembly: